 These points are just the beginning of what’s needed to plan a garden: You must also plant at the right depth, determine which plants need to be germinated first, and take steps to protect your fruits and vegetables from harmful pests.

 If you want to simplify this process, you can retain a local landscape design company with experience creating beautiful gardens that produce tasty, healthy foods.
 Here at Moodscapes, we’ve been planning, planting, and maintaining gardens of all sizes for many years, and would be happy to help you create an ideal garden for your home.
+Read about environmental gardening in our new eBook.

 Moodscapes LLC is an organic landscape design and service company with a focus on helping you extend your life outdoors to enjoy activities on your own, as a family and with friends.
 We create opportunities for you to commune with and find joy and peace in nature and to live in an ecologically friendly and healthy environment.
 Please explore our landscape services and the portfolio that demonstrates many examples of our work.